fairdirect/foodrescue-app/README.md

 * **Convergent.** The application runs from the same codebase and with the same user interface as a native (!) application on both phones, tablets and desktop computers.
 This is made possible by Qt5 and, based on that, the [KDE Kirigami](https://kde.org/products/kirigami/) framework.

 * **Cross-platform.** The application is cross-platform, running on all platforms supported by the KDE Kirigami framework.
-As of 2020-06, these are: Android, iOS, Windows, Mac OS X, Linux.
+As of 2020-06, these are: Android, iOS, Windows, Mac OS X, Linux, FreeBSD ([see](https://invent.kde.org/frameworks/kirigami/-/blob/master/metainfo.yaml#L5)).

 * **Scan to check.** To quickly find the required information about a food item, scan its GTIN barcode with the camera of your device.

+* **Keyboard control.** The application can be fully controlled by keyboard shortcuts.
+That also works in the mobile variant, such as for Android based netbooks.

+* **Desktop touch control.** As a side effect of convergent application development, the user interface is touch control friendly even on the desktop version.
+That's useful for the considerable amount of notebook computers with touchscreens.

 **Documentation:**